seon9cho/speech2phone/README.md

 The Fourier transform is a common signal processing technique that finds the representation of a segment of audio in terms of linear combinations of frequencies.
 An example of the difference between raw audio and the Fourier transform is shown in Figure 4.
 The melody filter (or mel filter) was developed to draw out the frequencies in a way that represents the range perceived by the human auditory system.
 The intuition of its use as an embedding is that this exact type of preprocessing occurs in the beginning stages of human auditory processing as well.

+## Experiments: Classification

+We start by producing simple baselines for classifying phonemes using common machine learning models.
+These achieve impressive performance given the 61 possible classes.
+We also train neural networks of two kinds, a residual network with 1-D convolutions and a recurrent neural network with LSTMs.
+We then compare results of these models on different embeddings.

+### Random Forests

+Random forests consistently lie among the top-performing classical machine learning methods.
+Random forests are an ensemble of decision trees, with each decision tree trained on a subset of the training features and a subset of the training data.
+We performed hyperparameter optimization over the number of decision trees included.

+### KNN

+K-nearest neighbors (KNN) is an approach that decides the classification of a new data point by taking the mode of the classes of its $k$ nearest neighbors in the data space.
+The accuracy of this model depends heavily on the choice of embedding.
+KNN has extremely low performance on raw audio, because audio segments that may be very similar but are shifted by half a wavelength will have a very large Euclidean distance.
+But over the right embedding space, KNN could provide a metric for an audio segment's "phoneme-ness", or likelihood of being a phoneme.
+This will be useful for the segmentation task in future work.

+### RNN

+Recurrent neural networks (RNN) allow neural networks to take input with variable size.
+We use a simple 1-D Convolution banks to downsize a sample of raw signal and run the variable-sized output through three layers of Long Short-Term Memory (LSTM) cells which summarize the output to a single vector.
+We then use two feed-forward layers to obtain a probability distribution of outputs.
+We achieved 73.0\% accuracy with this approach.

+### 1-D CNNs

+Convolutions have shown great success in speech and image classification, so we adopt the 1-D convolutional neural net (CNN) described by Rajpurkar et al. Their architecture is a deep CNN with 33 layers, residual connections, and an increasing number of channels combined with decreasing dimensionality.
+We found residual connections necessary to train anything deeper than 3 layers.
+Opting for a simpler architecture, we used only 9 layers and achieved 76.1\% top-1 accuracy and 92.3\% top-3 accuracy.